llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 Python to create SQL queries.

 What’s unique here is we now have the same content in multiple media forms and multiple programming languages.
-Pick the ones that best suit you.
+Choose the ones that suit you best.

 Referring back to “There is TableGen and There are Things Built With TableGen” , the tutorial notebook is TableGen.
 The writing a backend notebook is “Things